Love Strange Love

 Love Strange Love (Amor Estranho Amor) is a 1982 Brazilian erotic crime drama film written and directed by Walter Hugo Khouri.
-The film stars Vera Fischer, Tarcísio Meira and Xuxa Meneghel.
+The film stars Vera Fischer, Tarcísio Meira, Xuxa Meneghel, and Matilde Mastrangi.
 Fischer won the Best Actress Award at the 15th Festival de Brasília as well as the Air France Award.

 Plot

 An older man wearing a business suit is dropped off at a mansion by his driver.
 He is alone as he starts wandering through the rooms of the mansion.
-It is apparently abandoned with empty rooms but has an aura of past opulence.
-The scene shifts to some 45 years earlier where a twelve year old boy is being escorted on foot from a train station by his grandmother.
+It is apparently abandoned, with empty rooms, but has an aura of past opulence.
+The scene shifts to some 45 years earlier, where a twelve year old boy is being escorted on foot from a train station by his grandmother.
 The older woman produces a letter and asks the boy to give it to his mother.
-They came near the gate of the same mansion the older man visited 45 years later, and the grandmother leaves the boy there.
-The gate is locked but a woman greets the boy.
+They are near the gate of the same mansion the older man would visit 45 years later, and the grandmother leaves the boy there.
+The gate is locked, but a woman greets the boy.
 He gives her the letter, saying it is for his mother, and she lets him in.
 His grandmother, who has continued to watch discreetly from a distance, leaves the area once she knows he has been admitted.
 The younger woman escorts the boy into the house.
-The older man, who appears to have traveled back in time to observe, watches them although they apparently can't see him.
+The older man appears to be recalling this in flashbacks.

 After they enter the house, another woman who appears to be serving as a business manager greets them.
 After being told about the letter for Anna, the boy's mother, the manager dispatches the first woman to find Anna.
 Meanwhile, many women in the house are hard at work preparing for what appears to be an important upcoming event, cleaning and arranging flowers.
-The boy is escorted off to a side room by the manager.
+The boy is escorted to a side room by the manager.
 She questions the boy who says that his grandmother left him there to stay with his mother.
 The grandmother is on her way back to Santa Catarina, Brazil.
-The manager seems shocked by the idea of the boy staying with his mother, but it isn't immediately clear why.
+The manager seems shocked by the idea of the boy staying with his mother, though it isn't immediately clear why.
 Anna appears and embraces her son, commenting on how much more like a man he now is than he was the last time she saw him a year ago.
 The boy apparently usually lives with his grandmother, not Anna.